 Nos.
 Description of items of outfit Number of items of outfit to be available in each ship 1 Fire hoses with couplings (refer to 5.1.4): .1 for water .2 for foam solution In accordance with the number of hydrants fitted on board ship In accordance with the number of fire hydrants to which foam solution is supplied from fixed foam fire extinguishing system.
-If the size of the water hoses required by 1.1 is suitable for handling foam solution, such hoses 2 Fire hose nozzles: .1 dual-purpose nozzles for producing a compact and a sprayed jet (refer to 5.1.5) .2 air-foam nozzles (refer to 5.1.6) .3 foam extension pipes (refer to 5.1.7) .4 portable foam generators or portable combination-foam production units (refer to 5.1.19) .5 extension pipes (refer to 5.1.7) In accordance with the number of hydrants whereto foam solution is supplied from fixed foam fire extinguishing system, but not less than 4 In accordance with the number of air-foam nozzles for fire extinction in cargo tanks of oil tankers 3 Portable foam applicator (refer to 5.1.8) extinction in the cargo tanks of oil tankers 1 In machinery spaces at least one set in spaces containing internal combustion engines and one set in each boiler room or externally close to the entrance to the boiler room 2 In each fuel distributing station and each cargo hose room, 1 set 3 In working spaces referred to in 1.5.8.1, 1 set per fire hydrant fitted, but not more than 3 sets are required for each space.
+If the size of the water hoses required by 1.1 is suitable for handling foam solution, such hoses may be taken into account to complete the number of hoses to be coupled to the hydrants fitted on the upper decks 2 Fire hose nozzles: .1 dual-purpose nozzles for producing a compact and a sprayed jet (refer to 5.1.5) .2 air-foam nozzles (refer to 5.1.6) .3 foam extension pipes (refer to 5.1.7) .4 portable foam generators or portable combination-foam production units (refer to 5.1.19) .5 extension pipes (refer to 5.1.7) In accordance with the number of hydrants fitted on board ship In accordance with the number of hydrants whereto foam solution is supplied from fixed foam fire extinguishing system, but not less than 4 In accordance with the number of air-foam nozzles for fire extinction in cargo tanks of oil tankers Twice the rated number of foam generators 50 % of the number of portable foam generators or combination-foam production units intended for fire 3 Portable foam applicator (refer to 5.1.8) extinction in the cargo tanks of oil tankers 1 In machinery spaces at least one set in spaces containing internal combustion engines and one set in each boiler room or externally close to the entrance to the boiler room 2 In each fuel distributing station and each cargo hose room, 1 set 3 In working spaces referred to in 1.5.8.1, 1 set per fire hydrant fitted, but not more than 3 sets are required for each space.
 A space of less than 150 m2 need not have more than 1 set 4 In ships with spaces specified in 1.5.4.3, 1.5.4.4 and 1.5.9 not less than two sets for use in these spaces and additionally one set in each such space if vehicles with fuel in their tanks for self propulsion are carried therein.
-There is no need to provide sets for weather decks used for the carriage of vehicles with fuel in their tanks, as well as for cargo spaces used for the carriage of vehicles with fuel in their tanks which are loaded in open or closed containers 4 dioxide fire extinguishers (refer to 5.1.9).
-The use of dry powder fire extinguishers is permitted in all spaces instead of foam and carbon dioxide Son open deck of container ships, 2 sets Ships of gross tonnage 1000 and above shall have at least 5 portable fire extinguishers.
-The minimum number of fire extinguishers at control stations, accommodation and service spaces shall be determined on the basis of 2 fire extinguishers for every 25 m or part thereof, of the deck length on which such spaces are situated, but not less than the number required in accordance with the following provisions 1 Control stations: 1.1 I foam fire extinguisher for each space, 1 fire extinguisher being permitted to be fitted in the corridor for a group of small spaces with a total area of up to 50 m2, provided that the entrances to the spaces are adjacent and situated in the same corridor.
-One additional carbon dioxide fire extinguisher when main switchboards are arranged in the main machinery control room; 1.2 I carbon dioxide fire extinguisher for each space or group of spaces (as specified in 4.1.1 of this Table) containing electrical or radio equipment, as also for chart compartments; 1.3 I foam fire extinguisher for each space containing an emergency diesel-generator or a fire diesel-driven pump; 1.4 two dry powder fire extinguishers in the wheelhouse.
-If the wheelhouse is less than 50 m2, only 1 fire extinguisher is required.
-If the wheelhouse is adjacent with the chartroom and has a door giving direct access to the chartroom, no additional fire extinguisher is required.
-The same applies to the safety centres if they are within the boundaries of the wheelhouse in passenger ships
+There is no need to provide sets for weather decks used for the carriage of vehicles with fuel in their tanks, as well as for cargo spaces used for the carriage of vehicles with fuel in their tanks which are loaded in open or closed containers 5 On open deck of container ships, 2 sets 4 dioxide fire extinguishers (refer to 5.1.9).
+The use of dry powder fire extinguishers is permitted in all spaces instead of foam and carbon dioxide Ships of gross tonnage 1000 and above shall have at least 5 portable fire extinguishers.
+The minimum number of fire extinguishers at control stations, accommodation and service spaces shall be determined on the basis